Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Just steps off the trail you’ll revel in wide-open views across the grassy highlands.
 It’s seriously so beautiful and a nice reward for getting to this point.

-Take in the lush meadows and open balds, then keeping moving through the forest.
+Take in the great views of lush meadows and open balds, then keeping moving through the forest.
 There’s a primitive camp site at the 3.3-mile mark.

 Highland Views

-Once you get to the 3.7-mile mark, you’re out of the woods for the next 0.2-miles, able to savor views that extend for miles.
+Once you get to the 3.7-mile mark, you’re out of the woods for the next 0.2-miles, so plan to savor views that extend for miles.
 Then, one more camp site.

 Mount Rogers Trail